Casey Arts

 How to apply

-Applications will open at the beginning of November.
+Applications will be open from Friday 1 November to Monday 2 December.
 Exhibitions will then be selected and programmed for the following year (April 2025 to March 2026).

 The Hayshed Studio